Florence Knoll: Knoll Associates

 Eero Saarinen's Womb Chair was designed in 1947-1948 at the request of Florence Knoll.

 Knoll had Bertoia translate his sculptural work into furniture, resulting in his wire chairs.

 Mies van der Rohe formally granted Knoll the production rights to the Barcelona Chair and Stool in 1953.

 In 1956, Knoll introduced Eero Saarinen's tulip chairs and pedestal table.

-When Hans Knoll died in a car accident in 1955, Florence Knoll took over as president of all three Knoll companies (Knoll Associates, Knoll Textiles, and Knoll International).
-She sold the companies to Art Metal Construction Company in 1959, though continued on as president of all three companies until 1960.
+When Hans Knoll prematurely died in a car accident on the island of Cuba in 1955, Florence Knoll took over as president of all three Knoll companies (Knoll Associates, Knoll Textiles, and Knoll International).
+She sold the companies to Art Metal Construction Company in 1959, though she continued on as president of all three companies until 1960.
 In 1960, she moved to Florida with her second husband, Harry Hood Bassett.
 However, she stayed in charge of design for all of Knoll until 1965.
 In the ten years since she had taken primary responsibility for Knoll, she had doubled the size of the company to become one of the most influential design businesses in the world.